 Proposition 14 was passed by the voters in June of 2010 providing for a "voternominated Primary Election" for each state elective office and congressional office in California.
 A voter may vote at the Primary Election for any candidate for congressional or state elective office without regard to the political party preference disclosed by either the candidate or the voter.
 The two candidates receiving the two highest vote totals for each office, regardless of party preference, would then compete for the office at the ensuing General Election.
-More than one candidate with the same party preference designation may participate in the General Election. § 8141.5
+More than one candidate with the same party preference designation may participate in the General Election. § 8141.5 must: • be at least 30 years of age;

-For the June 3, 2014 Statewide Direct Primary Election, the offices of Representative in Congress, State Constitutional Officers (Governor, Lieutenant Governor, Secretary of State, Controller, Insurance Commissioner, State Treasurer, Attorney General, and Member of the State Board of Equalization-District 4), Member of the State Senate, and Member of the Assembly are no longer considered partisan offices.
-They are voternominated offices.
+For the June 7, 2016 Presidential Primary Election, the offices of United States Senator, Representative in Congress, Member of the State Senate, and Member of the Assembly are no longer considered partisan offices.
+They are voter-nominated offices.